usgs/pager/README.md

       - A path to a local ShakeMap grid.xml file.
       - An event ID (i.e., us2010abcd), which (on a primary system) will find the most recently PDL-downloaded grid file.
       - A url (http://earthquake.usgs.gov/realtime/product/shakemap/us10007tas/us/1484425631405/download/grid.xml)

+   For full usage, type "pager --help".
    </pre>
- - pagerlite Ancillary script used to generate PAGER model results on the command line.
+ - `pagerlite` Ancillary script used to generate PAGER model results on the command line.
 No file output (User) Basic usage: pagerlite grid.xml